tristan-white/tristan-white.github.io/_posts/2021-01-01-credit-cards.md

 If I myself were reading this article two years ago and saw those numbers, I'd call BS.
 So let's break down those numbers and see how this possible.

-## Military Benefits

-While the perks afforded by the credit cards in this post are certainly decent if used optimally, the benefits of these cards goes from "hm, I think these benefits may be worth the annual fee" to "gee whiz how is this possible" if you're in the military; this is all because the **annual fees for many credit cards are waived for military members**.
-This is due to the [Military Lending Act](https://ncua.gov/regulation-supervision/manuals-guides/federal-consumer-financial-protection-guide/compliance-management/lending-regulations/military-lending-act-mla) (MLA) and the [Servicemembers Civil Relief Act](https://www.militaryonesource.mil/financial-legal/personal-finance/servicemembers-civil-relief-act/) (SCRA).

-That's right - active duty, or national guard and reserves on 30 day active duty orders (and their military spouses!) can open top tier credit cards such as the [Amex Platinum](#american-express-platinum-card), [Amex Gold](#american-express-gold-card), [Chase Sapphire Reserve](#chase-sapphire-reserve-card), and the [Chase Sapphire Preffered](#chase-sapphire-preferred-card) and **pay no annual fees**.

-For example, after receiving my Amex Platinum Card and Chase Sapphire Reserve Card I received letters in the mail that said the following:

-> We approved your credit card account for benefits under the Military Lending Act (MLA) and Chase policy...**We won't charge you applicable fees**, other than late fees and non-sufficient funds fees...We review your account annually to verify your eligibility for MLA benefits and will notify you of changes.<br>--Chase Military Servicing Team

-> ...because your account is eligible for reief under either the Servicemembers Civil Relief Act or the Military Lending Act, **we will continue to waive your Annual Membership Fee** and any Additional Card Fees as long as your Account continues to qualify.
-Although these fees will be waived, the terms listed above are applicable and will display in future disclosures and your Cardmember Agreement.<br>--American Express Customer Care

-But if there are no fees for military members...then why not get a ton of cards?

-That's a great question!
-And I can't think of a good reason not to do just that.
-Currently I'm collectively getting **$3,585** of annual fees waived across seven different credit cards.

 ## How It Started

 > Money makes money.
 And the money that money makes, makes money.<br>-- Ben Franklin